umd-fire-coml/2020-Medical-Object-Detection/README.md

 # The Model:
  - The model will take the preprocessed images from the input pipeline and trains itself to learn which are benign and which are malignant
  - We used a Convolutional Neural Network, which is specific for image clssification
- - The model has multiple layers for input and output, shown below

  ```
 visible = Input(shape=(500, 500,3))
 conv1 = Conv2D(32, kernel_size=4, activation='relu')(visible)